takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.92 <br>
+  ・ Tools display is now cleared when waiting for content reload. <br>
+  ・ The content can now be pulled from each localization on the Developer Announcements screen. <br>
+  ・ Fixed an issue in the Exploration mode where the display would be disrupted during rounds of matchmaking when participating as a guest in a party. <br>
+  ・ Fixed a problem in the search mode where the round time limit display would occasionally stop when matchmaking during a round. <br>
+  ・ Fixed an issue where some round types did not correctly receive UI updates when advancing from the round loading screen to the intro camera screen. <br>
+  ・ Reload the round settings again when transitioning to the intro camera screen. <br>
+  ・ I was personally concerned about the external display timer showing up for a moment while waiting for the reward to load, so I decided not to show it for the first second. <br>
+  ・ When the main screen of Tools is minimized and a round is loaded and then restored, the round name displayed next to the elapsed time is not displayed. <br>
+  ・ When playing a squad series, the program that overwrites the original display of the game to show the number of players is no longer overwritten until the start of the round. <br>
+  ・ The issue of incorrect display in some point acquisition rounds changed by the content update has been addressed. <br>
+  ・ When there is a decimal point in the point acquisition round, it is displayed to two decimal places in the various Lists and to one decimal place in the external display. <br>
+  ・ Fixed a flashing behavior after the previous fix for an issue where the ping and warning indications did not disappear despite disconnecting from the server. <br>
+  ・ In SquadList, in 1v1 stages such as "Valley Fall" the score of the team eliminated after the round was zero. <br>
+  ・ Fixed a problem in Squad Survival in which warning sound effects were not played when the player was in the elimination zone immediately after the start of a round due to disadvantage in number of players. <br>
+  ・ The database is now also updated when the rotating text displayed when on the main screen is returned to its initial display. <br>
+  ・ In the Creative Search Tool, "race" has been changed to "course" based on the name change on the home page.
+(Russian will be changed at a later date) <br>
+  ・ Other improvements in stability and program optimization were also made. <br>

   ○ 4.99.91 <br>
   ・ Fixed a problem with the first stage of the squad series that prevented the round from being set properly. <br>